timbp/ICD10Utilities.jl/docs/src/index.md

 ICD10).
 Similar constructors exist for the country-specific versions (e.g.
 [`ICD10AM("A00.1")`](@ref ICD10AM(::String))).

 Some databases store ICD-10 codes as strings without the `.`.
-In this case, you can pass a second argument `false` to indicate that punctuation is not used (e.g. [`ICD10AM("A001", false)`](@ref ICD10AM(::String))).
-If you do not set the second argument correctly for your input, you wiil get wrong codes as output.
+The constructor will recognise this and correctly parse the string as an ICD-10 code.

-You can also validate the input format by passing a third argument (e.g.
+You can also validate the input format by passing a second argument (e.g.
-[`ICD10CA("A00.1", true, true)`](@ref ICD10CA(::String))).
+[`ICD10CA("A00.1", true)`](@ref ICD10CA(::String))).
 This will usually not
 be necessary as in most cases codes will be obtained from a health database and so will already have been validated.
-It is much slower to validate the input format.
+It is  slower to validate the input format.

 ## Types

 ```@docs
+AbstractICD10
 ICD10
 ICD10AM
 ICD10CA
-ICD10CM
 ICD10GM
 ```